Osos143/GPS-Tracking-System/README.md

 # **GPS Distance Calculation & LED Indicator System**
-This project utilizes the TM4C123GH6PM LaunchPad to implement a system that calculates the distance traveled using GPS coordinates.
-It also provides LED indicators to signify the proximity to the destination.
+This project is an implementation of a GPS tracking system using the TM4C123G LaunchPad microcontroller.
+The program stores the coordinates of the start point and end point, calculates the total distance traveled, and displays the progress towards the destination using built-in LEDs.
+Additionally, the program features an LCD display that shows the traveled distance and dynamically updates the remaining distance while in motion.
+The path from the start point to the end point is designed to follow a non-straight line that closely resembles a provided baseline path.
+To ensure accuracy, the program compares the calculated distance with the distance obtained from Google Maps, maintaining an error margin of <= 5%.

 # **Functionality**